 What to Do When the Waffle Batter is Too Thick?

-If your batter is too thick when it comes to how thick should waffle batter be , you may want to try adding a little more liquid or milk to thin it out.
-Alternatively, you can whisk the batter until its more foamy and airy.
-This will help lighten up the texture of the batter, making it easier to spread in your waffle maker.
+If your batter is too thick when it comes to how thick should waffle batter be, you can thin it down with a bit extra liquid or milk.
+Alternatively, whisk the batter until it becomes more frothy and airy.
+This will lighten the batters texture, making it simpler to distribute in your waffle maker.

 How to Know My Waffle Batter is Too Thick?